 - a.
-Treatment of the following conditions is excluded under this Plan: - 1. personality disorders: - 2. sexual deviations and disorders: - 3. abuse of drugs, except as provided in the Substance Abuse benefit description on pages 51-52; - 4. conduct disorders: - 5. mental retardation and developmental delays; - 6. conditions of abnormal behavior which are not directly attributed to a mental disorder which is the focus of attention or treatment; - 7. attention deficit disorders. - b.
+Psychiatric or psychological care for the treatment of the following conditions is excluded under this Plan: - 1. personality disorders; - 2. sexual deviations and disorders; - 3. abuse of drugs, except as provided in the Substance Abuse benefit description on pages 52-53; - 4. conduct disorders; - 5. mental retardation and developmental delays; - 6. conditions of abnormal behavior which are not directly attributed to a mental disorder which is the focus of attention or treatment; - 7. attention deficit disorders. - b.
 Telephone consultations. - c.
 Psychological testing or testing for intelligence or learning disabilities unless medically necessary to assess brain function suspected to be impaired due to trauma, or organic dysfunction. - d.
 Inpatient treatment for eating disorders is excluded under this Plan, unless the inpatient stay is necessary for the treatment of anorexia nervosa or bulimia nervosa. - e.
 Services on court order or as a condition of parole or probation unless the services are determined to be medically necessary and appropriate for the condition being treated and otherwise covered by the Plan.